lmmcsu/NIRSpecPFN/README.md

 ## 2. Dataprocessing
 We consolidates several commonly used spectral preprocessing and feature selection methods into a Python package.
-* [Spectral Preprocessing](preprocessing/process.py):airPLS, MSC, SNV, S-G, First derivative
+* [Spectral Preprocessing](preprocessing/process.py): airPLS, MSC, SNV, S-G, First derivative

 An example of data processing：